RyanCPeters/Winter_2017/343_data-structures_n_algos/ass3_Graph_Program/ReadMe.md

 The format of the graph files is:

    - an integer indicating the number of edges
-   - followed by a series of lines of the from
+   - followed by a series of lines in the form:
+     + fromVertex | toVertex | edgeWeight
-   - fromVertex and toVertex are strings, edgeWeight is an integer.
+     + fromVertex and toVertex are strings, edgeWeight is an integer.
 All the edges are directed and have 0 or larger weights.
      + The following table contains the data from graph2.txt: